openglasgow/openglasgow.samples.api.publisher.node/README.md

 #### List all datasets with the specified key/value pair:
     node pub.js datasets --cmd query --key 'License' --val 'cc-by'

+*Note that this will only return the top 100 matching datasets for now - paging to be added.*

 #### Get the metadata of a dataset:
     node pub.js datasets --cmd read --org '39086d5d-e92c-4e9f-92cb-a8b15c80dbd6' --ds 'd8795050-bafb-40a0-8e8a-32e6ef860e27'